poetapp/node/README.md

 * The highest block read at the time node stores the claim
 * Placeholders for the actual block that was mined including the claim

 This allows the node application to track whether or not the claim actually has been successfully saved to the Bitcoin blockchain.
-There is a configuration value, `maxBlockHeightDelta`, that determines how far ahead the blockchain will grow before resubmitting the claim.
+There is a configuration value, `maximumTransactionAgeInBlocks`, that determines how far ahead the blockchain will grow before resubmitting the claim.
 Comparing this value against the delta between the highest block read and the block read at the time of claim creation will determine whether node resubmits the claim.

 ### Po.et JS